shorian/obsidian-ticktick-task-creator/Planning Docs/Milestones.md

 ## Overview

 Obsidian TickTick Task Creator is an Obsidian plugin designed to create TickTick tasks based on note properties.
-This plugin is intended to support a workflow in which TickTick is used as the primary task management tool (scheduling, prioritizing), while Obsidian is used to manage detailed project plans and supporting information.
+This plugin is intended to support a workflow in which TickTick is used as the primary task management tool (used to schedule, track, and prioritize), while Obsidian is used to manage detailed project plans and supporting information.

 ## Milestones